Yorkshire says former player was victim of racial harassment

-LEEDS, England (AP)English county cricket team Yorkshire acknowledged on Friday that one of its former players was the victim of racial harassment and bullying.
+LEEDS, England (AP)English county cricket team Yorkshire has acknowledged that one of its former players was the victim of racial harassment and bullying.

 Azeem Rafiq, a former England Under-19 captain, said in interviews last year that as a Muslim he was made to feel like an ”outsider” during his time at Yorkshire from 2008-18 and that he was close to taking his own life.
 Rafiq was Yorkshire’s youngest ever captain when he led the team in a Twenty20 match in 2012.

-A formal investigation was commissioned by Yorkshire into Rafiq’s claims and a summary of an independent panel’s findings and recommendations was finally published.
+A formal investigation was commissioned by Yorkshire into Rafiq’s claims and a summary of an independent panel’s findings and recommendations was finally published on Friday.

 Yorkshire said Rafiq made more than 40 allegations, seven of which were upheld in the report.